 - b.
-Medical Benefits: In accordance with s.
-445.029 F.S., families losing eligibility for TCA due to earned income have continued eligibility for Medicaid for the immediate succeeding 12-month period.
-A family will lose eligibility for Medicaid for any month the family does not include a dependent child, or, if during the last six months the family's average gross monthly income exceeds 185% of the federal poverty level. - c.
-Education and Training: In accordance with s.
-445.030, F.S., former recipients of TCA who are working or actively seeking employment in continuing their training and upgrading their skills are eligible to receive employment-related education, training and related support services, such as child care and transportation, to continue training or to upgrade skills for up to two years after the family no longer receives assistance.
-If funds are insufficient for the services, the SWDB may limit or otherwise prioritize transitional education and training.

-- d.
-Retention Incentive Training Accounts (RITA): LWDBs may establish these accounts and use them to promote job retention and to enable upward mobility to higher skilled, higher paying jobs for participants who have gained employment, in accordance with s.
-445.022, F.S.
+Medical Benefits: In accordance with section 445.029 F.S., families losing eligibility for TCA due to earned income have continued eligibility for Medicaid for the immediate succeeding 12-month period.
+A family will lose eligibility for Medicaid for any month the family does not include a dependent child, or, if during the last six months the family's average gross monthly income exceeds 185 percent of the federal poverty level. - c.
+Education and Training: In accordance with section 445.030, F.S., former recipients of TCA who are working or actively seeking employment in continuing their training and upgrading their skills are eligible to receive employment-related education, training and related support services, such as child care and transportation, to continue training or to upgrade skills for up to two years after the family no longer receives assistance.
+If funds are insufficient for the services, the SWDB may limit or otherwise prioritize transitional education and training. - d.
+Retention Incentive Training Accounts (RITA): LWDBs may establish these accounts and use them to promote job retention and to enable upward mobility to higher skilled, higher paying jobs for participants who have gained employment, in accordance with section 445.022, F.S.
 RITAs must complement the Individual Training Accounts required by the federal WIOA.
-Participants may use RITAs to pay for tuition, fees, educational materials, coaching and mentoring, transportation to and from class, childcare and other such costs as the LWDBs determine are necessary to effect successful job retention and advancement, while participating in training activities. - e.
-Child Care: Participants who lose eligibility for TCA due to earned income or who opt to receive an up-front diversion payment are eligible to receive transitional child care (TCC) while they actively seek employment, continue employment, and improve their employment prospects through Transitional Education in accordance with s.
-445.032 F.S., for up to two years if the family's income does not exceed 200% of the federal poverty level and funds are available.
+Participants may use RITAs to pay for tuition, fees, educational materials, coaching and mentoring, transportation to and from class, childcare and other such costs as the LWDBs determine are necessary to effect successful job retention and advancement, while participating in training activities.

+e.
+Child Care: Participants who lose eligibility for TCA due to earned income or who opt to receive an up-front diversion payment are eligible to receive transitional child care (TCC) while they actively seek employment, continue employment, and improve their employment prospects through Transitional Education in accordance with section 445.032 F.S., for up to two years if the family's income does not exceed 200 percent of the federal poverty level and funds are available.

+020 Guidance-Transitional Childcare

-See Program Guidance, 04-020, Transitional Child Care https://floridajobs.org/local-workforce-development-board-resources/policy-and-quidance-papers f.
-Transportation: If funds are available, former TCA participants with family income that does not exceed 200% of the federal poverty level may receive transitional transportation for up to two years to sustain employment or educational opportunities that promote job retention and upward mobility in accordance with s.
-445.031, F.S.
+f.
+Transportation: If funds are available, former TCA participants with family income that does not exceed 200 percent of the federal poverty level may receive transitional transportation for up to two years to sustain employment or educational opportunities that promote job retention and upward mobility in accordance with section 445.031, F.S.

-3.12 INDIVIDUAL DEVELOPMENT ACCOUNTS (s.
-445.051, F.S.)
+3.12 INDIVIDUAL DEVELOPMENT ACCOUNTS (section 445.051, F.S.)

-Families receiving TCA may save earned income to purchase a first home, pay for college, or start a business in accordance with s.
-404(h)(4) of the PRWORA and s.
-445.051(12), F.S., using Individual Development Accounts (IDAs).
-LWDBs have the option to implement the program and match IDA contributions with TANF block grant and other funds.
+Families receiving TCA may save earned income to purchase a first home, pay for college, or start a business in accordance with section 404(h)(4) of the PRWORA and section 445.051(12), F.S., using Individual Development Accounts (IDAs).
+LWDBs have the option to implement the program and match IDA contributions with the TANF block grant and other funds.
 Eligible participants may deposit earned income in savings accounts while receiving TCA or transitional services.
 The IDA matches the deposited funds according to the program's established match ratio.
-Additional information about program definitions, contribution requirements, use of funds, withdrawal of funds, dispute resolution related to fund withdrawal, establishment of IDA with financial institutions and other requirements, may be found in the WT IDA 027 guidance.
+Additional information about program definitions, contribution requirements, use of funds, withdrawal of funds, dispute resolution related to fund withdrawal, establishment of IDA with financial institutions and other requirements, may be found in the WT IDA guidance.